Muosvr/cryptozombie/Solidity_web3js_notes.md

 ```

 # Deploying a contract
-note: cryptocurrency tokens are also contracts themselves
+There are some good resources on deploying your own token avaibale online, see linkes below.
+Note: cryptocurrency tokens are also contracts themselves
 https://medium.com/bitfwd/how-to-issue-your-own-token-on-ethereum-in-less-than-20-minutes-ac1f8f022793

 https://www.ethereum.org/token

-web3.js
+# web3.js
 handles communication and interaction between your front end to and the Ethereum blockchain.

 Installation optioins